 ten, humility and an eye on the prize is the only way you will make the venture, your gig that night, time well spent. the real clubs staff n’ mgmt. know who the real bands are even before they’ve heard’em, or think they do, and are right more often than not.

-eleven, this one goes there ….know your rights and stand up for them if you have done all the above and still got the shaft, it’s a game, be prepared to win it and bite your tongue here n’ there ….
+eleven, this one goes there ….know your rights and stand up for them if you have done all the above and still got the shaft, it’s a game, be ready to win it and bite your tongue here n’ there ….